Boilermakers team up with Meijer and Lafayette Family Services to bring holiday tidings to 15 local families.

-Greg Gary is in his fourth season an assistant coach at Purdue, having joined the staff in May 2011.
-His on-court focus centers on the development of the Boilermakers' wing players, after having focused on the post players previously.
+Greg Gary is in his fifth season an assistant coach at Purdue, having joined the staff in May 2011.
+His on-court focus centers on the development of the Boilermakers’ wing players, after having focused on the post players previously.

-The Anderson, Ind., native is a 20-year veteran of the college coaching ranks, including two seasons as a head coach.
-He has made nine postseason appearances as a college assistant, reaching the NCAA Tournament three times.
+The Anderson, Indiana, native is a 20-year veteran of the college coaching ranks, including two seasons as a head coach.
+He has made 10 postseason appearances as a college assistant, reaching the NCAA Tournament four times.

 Gary’s first season in West Lafayette was a successful one, as he helped guide the Boilers to the NCAA Tournament for the sixth year in a row.
 Forward Robbie Hummel was named an honorable mention All-American and received first-team All-Big Ten recognition after leading Purdue in scoring, rebounds and blocked shots.